HospitalRun/hospitalrun.io/tryit/index.md

 <div class="tryit-hero">
   <h1 class="hero-heading">Great Options to Try HospitalRun</h1>
   <p>Looking to use HospitalRun to support your clinic or hospital?
-Here are three ways to start.</p>
+Here are some ways to start.</p>
 </div>

 <div class="tryit-content">